 Madurodam - miniature model of holland

-Alkmaar - famous cheese market about 7 years ago
+Alkmaar - famous cheese market over 7 years ago

 In Amsterdam there are a lot of museums and other things to visit.
 Don't miss the Rijksmuseum and check out some that might intereset you personaly.